mysociety/alaveteli/doc/INSTALL.md

 `/etc/init.d/foi-alert-tracks`.
 This is an init script, a copy of which lives in `config/alert-tracks-debian.ugly`.
-As with the cron jobs above, replace the variables (and/or bits near the variables) with paths to your software.

-One of the cron jobs refers to a script at `/etc/init.d/foi-alert-tracks`.
-This is an init script, a copy of which lives in `config/alert-tracks-debian.ugly`.
 As with the cron jobs above, replace the variables (and/or bits near the variables) with paths to your software.  `config/purge-varnish-debian.ugly` is a similar init script, which is optional and not required if you choose not to run your site behind Varnish (see below).